josealobato/xiuxiueig/Xiuxiueig_iOS/Packages/Services/MediaConsistencyService/Sources/MediaConsistencyService/MediaConsistencyService.docc/MediaConsistencyService.md

 The media consistency service will execute strategically to keep consistency between the database storage (repositories) and files in the system (Media File System).

+It is a service so It will be associated to a flow (Coordinator) to run.

+As a principle the MCS do its best to preserve the user media.

-In general it will verify that the status of all items in the repository represente a a valid media on the file system.
+In general it will verify that the status of all items in the repository represent a a valid media on the file system.
 At the same time It will check that all files in the file system have a valid representation on the repository.

-It is a service so It will be associated to a flow (Coordinator) to run.

-The MCS do its best to preserve the user media.
+I will have a second responsibility, change a file when a data entity is updated.

+Those two actions act on the file system and to avoid that they interfere with each other they are run in a serial queue.

+DEV NOTE: That queue could be done with and actor but I wanted to try this way.

 ## Single Responsibility